The Babel Texts

-Abstract – In my most recent trip to China I uncovered evidence that the Babel Text was used at the the Emei Mountian religious site, and also at the SanXingDui archaeological site, which is a four to five hours drive to the North of Emei.
-At the SanXingDui site the Babel Texts are linear patterns and the lines are found on an item referred to as a stool that supports a large standing humanoid figure.
-The patterns are found on all four sides of the stool and the all exhibits the same consistent angular array.
+Abstract – In a recent trip to China, preliminary evidence suggest the ancient Babel Text was used at the the Emei Mountian religious site, and also at the SanXingDui archaeological site, which is a circa five hours drive to the North of Emei Mountain.
+At the SanXingDui site the Babel Texts appear as linear patterns with one set of astronomically aligned lines on the stool that supports a large standing humanoid figure.
+The linear patterns are found on all four sides.

 Introduction

-The reason for visiting the SanXingDui site was to research the geometrical lines that are engraved on various artefacts.
-These objects, which are believed to be from the Shu Dynasty date to circa 1200 to 1100 BCE1 and thus date towards the end of the more famous Shang Dynasty2.
+The reason for visiting the SanXingDui site was an opportunity arose, while investigating the Emei San early temple site, to also investigate the geometrical lines that are engraved on various artefacts at the SanXingDui site.
+The SanXingDui standing statue, which is the primary focus of this study, is believed to be from the Shu Dynasty and dates to circa 1200 to 1100 BCE1 and thus dates towards the end of the more famous Shang Dynasty2.
 At present only two Shu Dynasty sites are known.
-The Jinsha site, which was discovered in 2001, this dates from the 12th century BC until the 7th century BC, and the SanXingDui site3, which was discovered in the 1920s, but was only studied in detail after a large-scale archaeological dig in 1986 and a subsequent return to the site in the year 20211.
+The Jinsha site, which was discovered in 2001, this dates from the 12th century BC until the 7th century BC, and the SanXingDui site3, which was discovered in the 1920s, but despite its earlier discovery, it was overlooked as a site worth studying, and it sat undisturbed until 1986, when the first large scale study was undertake, before it was again left undisturbed by archaeologists until the year 20211.

 Results

-A preliminary analysis of these lines, quickly reveals these lines are not random and they align to the astronomical values that have recently been proven to create the basis of an archaic linear text.
-The worldwide presence of this ancient geometrical text is discussed in more detail in The Babel Texts, and the statistical study, which reveals that it is improbable for the lines to random in structure can be found here.
+Intriguingly, a preliminary analysis of these lines, quickly reveals that the angles present in the observed lines are consistent with the author’s prior studies, and they appear to match the primary astronomical values that have already been shown to be consistent with an archaic linear text.
+The worldwide presence of this ancient text is discussed in more detail in The Babel Texts, and the statistical study, which revealed that it is statistically improbable for the lines to random can be found here.

-The primary result is the angles drawn by these lines overlap with the five primary peaks that are observed in a large-scale global study of this text6.
-In total 74 lines were analysed on this stool.
-Only the two lines at the top of two of the arches could not be analyzed.
-This was because of shadows cast by lights within the museum enclosure made it difficult to measure this group of lines accurately.
-The percentage of lines offset to the horizontal axis is 94.9% (this being equivalent to 74 out of 78 lines), and 5.1% of the lines (4 lines out of 78) are aligned as offsets to the vertical.
+Here, the primary result is the angles drawn by these lines overlap with the five primary peaks that are observed in the much larger global study, which analysed all published early geometric patterns6.
+In total 75 lines could be analysed on this stool, and only circa three lines at the top of two of the arches were not be analysed.
+This was because of shadows cast by lights within the museum enclosure made it difficult to measure these two lines accurately.
+With prior studies arguing that the angles are divided into four quadrants (to above and below the horizontal and to hte left and right of vertical) it is noteworthy that in this study the percentage of lines offset to the horizontal axis is 94.9% (this being equivalent to 74 out of the 78 lines), and 5.1% of the lines (4 lines out of 78) are aligned as offsets to the vertical.

 Amongst the studied lines 11 lines were found to overlap with an alignment close to 27.32 degrees, and 18 lines align to its half value at 13.66 degrees.
-There are 7 lines aligned to 18.6 degrees and 29 lines aligned to its half value at 9.3 degrees.
-Again, all lines inthis specific study are aligned to either above or below the horizontal.
+There are 8 lines aligned to 18.6 degrees and 29 lines aligned to its half value at 9.3 degrees.
+Again, all lines in this specific study are aligned to either above or below the horizontal.
 Finally, there are 9 lines aligned to 5.1 degrees.
-In total there were 17 lines studied on side 1, 20 lines on side 2, 19 lines on side 3 and 19 lines on side 4.
+Concerning the division of the lines, there were 17 lines on side 1, 20 lines on side 2, 19 lines on side 3 and 19 lines on side 4.

 A comparison between data taken from all previously studied linear geometric texts, in which the orientation of the geometrical image is fixed and cannot be rotated4,5, and the data extracted from the SanXingDui “stool” is shown below, and as can be seen there is perfect overlap between the two datasets, with the same five primary lines appearing in both graphs.